 - Meet the citizenship & security requirements to gain SV security clearance for this trade.

-- Driver's Licence: A Class 1 restricted driver's licence is desirable.
+- Driver's Licence: A Full Class 1 Driver's Licence is required.

 - Computer skills are preferred.